Yohan-b976/Transcriptomic-and-proteomic-sc-analysis/scRNA_final version/ReadME.md

-# sc RNA seq pipeline
+# scRNA-seq Pipeline

-This pipeline was built during a 4 months internship in the MVD in IRIm under the supervision of Willy Lutz.This can be considered as my first work and I am happy to show you the result of my work.
+This pipeline was built during a 4-month internship in the MVD team at IRIM, under the supervision of Willy Lutz.
+This can be considered as my first major project, and I am happy to present the result of my work.

-## Goal of this pipeline:
+## Goal of this pipeline

-This pipeline is meant to process single cell RNA seq data using different programms and methods.
-It is composed of 5 files in python and 1 file in R.
+This pipeline is designed to process single-cell RNA-seq data using different programs and methods.
-Jupyter notebook files (python):
--Pipeline_QC 0.3
+It is composed of 5 Python files (Jupyter Notebooks) and 1 R file.

+**Jupyter Notebook files (Python):**
+- Pipeline_QC v0.3
--Prediction&Integration v0.3
+- Prediction_Integration v0.3
--Annotation&mapping
--SEACells_meta 0.2
--DEG 0.2

-R file:
+- Annotation_Mapping
+- SEACells_Meta v0.2
+- DEG v0.2

+**R file:**
--QC R (used for scDblFinder)
+- QC_R (used for scDblFinder)

+---

-This pipeline was done using nasal mucosa data infected or not by Hcov229E.
-With some modification it can be used on any dataset of scRNA-seq.
+This pipeline was developed using nasal mucosa data infected or not by HCoV-229E.
+With some modifications, it can be adapted to process any scRNA-seq dataset.

 # Contact:
 Email: yohanbeaumatin@gmail.com